 Are you thinking about trying a low-carb, high-fat diet?
-Some people have tried it for weight loss.
+Some people have tried it for weight loss in place of a traditional diet.
 Others go on an extreme low-carb diet to treat a health condition, such as epilepsy.
 Studies also show that the low-carb, high-fat diet may potentially enhance athletic performance, with the body’s ability to adapt to burning fat for fuel—and then burn the vast stores of fat for long periods of time without the need to “reload” on calories.

 Overview of a Low-Carb, High-Fat Diet

 With a decrease in carbs, the body needs another source of fuel.
 While protein can be broken down for energy, the body prefers to use protein for building muscle and carrying out other important functions for health.
-So fat is thought to be the best alternative energy source.
+So, dietary fat and fatty acids are thought to be the best alternative energy source.
 The amount of fat that should consumed each day depends on the number of carbs in the diet.
-It’s important to maintain an adequate calorie intake during and after the transition from high carb to high fat.
+It’s important to maintain an adequate intake of calories from fat during and after the transition from high carb to high fat.

 It can take several weeks for the body to adjust to a high-fat diet.
 During the first few weeks, symptoms such as sluggishness or brain fog are common.
-Because more serious side effects (see below) can occur with this diet, partner with your doctor to determine whether it’s the right choice for you.
+Because more serious side effects (see below) can occur with this diet, partner with your doctor to determine your specific fat intake and whether it’s the right choice for you.

 Sources of Healthy Fat